AgileVentures/AgileVentures/ABOUT_US.md

 - 15:15 UTC ["Kent Beck" Scrum & Pair Hookup](http://www.agileventures.org/events/kent-beck-scrum-and-pair-hookup) (Scrum Master: [Sam Joseph](http://agileventures.org/users/sam-joseph))

-**The above times are subject to change, so do double check the event listing at** http://agileventures.org/events and to be doubly sure please join the Slack chat environment.
-Send email to support@agileventure.org to be added to the Slack chat rooms we currently use to ensure that the live hangout links get distributed.
+**The above times are subject to change, so do double check the [event listing](/events)**  and to be doubly sure please join the Slack chat environment.
+Send email to [support@agileventure.org](support@agileventure.org) to be added to the Slack chat rooms we currently use to ensure that the live hangout links get distributed.

 ## What exactly can you get out of participating in AgileVentures?